JoeGaggler/pingmint-dotnet/README.md

-# dotnet-auth
+# pingmint-dotnet

-A dotnet library that assists with authentication and authorization workflows.
+A dotnet library with code snippets I find useful.

-# Preamble

-...